Salt plays a part in everyone's diet, but what is the right amount, should I…

 For decades, researchers have been studying salt and its impact on the human body.
 Before we go any farther, it’s important to understand what salt is.

 Salt is a crystalline mineral that’s made from sodium and chlorine (NaCl).
-These two elements are essential for life.
+These two elements are essential to life.
 We cannot live without them because they contribute to numerous critical biological processes, including:

 - Regulating the amount of water that’s in and around your cells